broadinstitute/cromwell/docs/cromwell_features/HogFactors.md

 ##### Another hog group appears

-- Now hog group B submits 1,000 workflows and between them they generate 200,000 jobs for PAPIv2.
+- Now hog group B submits 1,000 workflows and between them they generate 200,000 jobs for GCP Batch.
 - Even though 16,000 of group A's jobs are still queued, Cromwell starts 4,000 of group B's jobs immediately,
 - The remaining 196,000 of group B's jobs are queued up waiting for group B's existing jobs to complete.